 Instead, you can break up your long posts into multiple parts.
 One of the ranking factors for pages on Google is if people click through to other pages on your site.
 If you have a long post and break it up into multiple pages, that can help increase your ranking on SERPs.

 Just make sure each part of the post stands on its own and is informative enough to warrant being its own page.
 You don’t want to end up with a bunch of really short posts that don’t provide much value.
+Writing blog posts that are the ideal length can be a challenge at time.

 Don’t always write the question in your blog posts